Do You Need Auto Insurance for When You Borrow a Friend’s Car?

 For instance, an “insured person” may be any person that drives the car with the permission of the driver or a relative of the driver.
 If you take this definition, if a relative gives you permission to drive his car, you’re covered by his car insurance policy – just so long as your other actions while you were using the car also fall within policy guidelines.

 How Long Are You Borrowing The Car For?

 One more consideration is how long you’re borrowing your buddy’s car.
-If you use the car for a couple of days, that’s probably not what’s considered regular and frequent use.
-But, on the other hand, if you borrowed your friend’s car for a couple of weeks, you may not be covered by his policy.
+If you use the car for just a few hours or even for a couple of days, that’s probably not what’s considered regular and frequent use.
+But, on the other hand, if you borrowed your friend’s car for a couple of weeks or multiple times per year, you may not be covered by his policy.

 Look, the car insurance provider wants to provide coverage and be fair, but they’re probably not going to cover you if you’re using his car on a regular basis.
 In a case like this, you would probably be considered a regular driver, which means you should be added to the insurance policy.

 Why Are You Driving Your Buddy’s Car?